hlascelles/karina_personal_website/_posts/travel-stories/2020-12-15-canary-islands.md

 * Ruta 18 in the Garajonay National Park in La Gomera - a circular trail through different ecosystems.
 Includes Mirador Del Morro De Agando which has the best view of the whole island.
 * Parque Rural de Anaga in Tenerife.
 Permits are required for hiking in [El Pijaral][1] and [Zona de Exclusión de Monte de Aguirre][2].
 * Bosque de los Tilos in La Palma.
-Great bird watching.
-Rock falls along the path.

 ##### 4. Other stuff